apcamargo/2022-pths-rna-seq-analysis/README.md

-# Analysis for "*Transcription Factor 4 loss-of-function causes severe, but reversible, deficits in neural progenitor proliferation and cortical neuron content*"
+# Analysis for "*Transcription Factor 4 loss-of-function is associated with deficits in progenitor proliferation and cortical neuron content*"

 ## Directories